 Well, the book (Marked Off) launch was great fun, with author Patricia O’Reilly saying some very kind words in her introduction – they were much appreciated.
 The atmosphere in The Bark Cafe (in Alan Hanna’s Bookshop) was lively and the big turnout certainly enjoyed the event.
 I was really delighted how it went, and must say a big thanks to New Island for organising such a memorable night!

 Finally, this is what all the fuss has been about!

 He was born on 2nd February 1882 in 41, Brighton Square, Rathgar, which at the time was a recently laid out middle-class suburb.
 Joyce was the eldest of ten siblings born to John Stanislaus Joyce and Mary Jane Murray from whom he inherited his musical love and good voice, as she was an accomplished pianist.
 His father frittered away his inheritance on different business ventures, and over the years the family sank into poverty making many late night departures from one house to another.
-The nomadic life was something Joyce understood, and during the years on the Continent moving house happened often.
+The nomadic life was something Joyce understood, and during the years on the Continent he and his family often moved house.

-Joyce found the conservative religious atmosphere and the changing political landscape in Ireland too oppressive for creative thinking, and left for Paris.
-In this most cosmopolitan city, a place of tolerance in all areas, Joyce could grow as a writer and human being and encounter ‘the reality of experience’.
+Joyce found the conservative religious atmosphere and the changing political landscape in Ireland too oppressive for creative thinking, and he and Nora Barnacle left for Paris.
+In this most cosmopolitan city, a place of tolerance in all areas, Joyce could grow as a writer and human being and encounter ‘the reality of experience’ that he desired.
 It was the environment he needed, and even though his financial position did not noticeably improve, the freedom to think and write was paramount.